Diaspora: African diasporas

 The diaspora of Africans during the Atlantic slave trade is one of the most notorious modern diasporas.
-10.7 million people from West Africa survived transportation to arrive in the Americas as slaves starting in the late 16th century and continuing into the 19th.
+10.7 million people from West Africa survived transportation to arrive in the Americas as slaves starting in the late 16th century and continuing into the 19th century.
 Outside of the Atlantic slave trade, however, African diasporic communities have existed for millennia.
 While some communities were slave-based, other groups emigrated for various reasons.

 From the 8th through the 19th centuries, the Arab slave trade dispersed millions of Africans to Asia and the islands of the Indian Ocean.
-The Islamic slave trade also has resulted in the creation of communities of African descent in India, most notably the Siddi, Makrani and Sri Lanka Kaffirs.
+The Islamic slave trade has also resulted in the creation of communities of African descent in India, most notably the Siddi, Makrani and Sri Lanka Kaffirs.

 Beginning as early as the 2nd century, the kingdom of Aksum (modern-day Ethiopia) created colonies on the Arabian Peninsula.
 During the 4th century, Aksum formally adopted Christianity as a state religion, becoming the first to do so along with Armenia.
 In the 6th century, Kaleb of Axum invaded Himyar (modern-day Yemen) to aid and defend Christians under religious persecution.
 During these campaigns, several groups of soldiers chose not to return to Aksum.
 These groups are estimated to have ranged in size from the 600s to mid 3000s.

 Previously, migrant Africans with national African passports could only enter 13 African countries without advanced visas.
-In pursuing a unified future, the African Union (AU) launched an African Union Passport in July 2016, allowing people with a passport from one of the 55 member states of the AU to move freely between these countries under this visa free passport and encourage migrants with national African passports to return to Africa.
+In pursuing a unified future, the African Union (AU) launched an African Union Passport in July 2016, allowing people with a passport from one of the 55 member states of the AU to move freely between these countries under this visa-free passport and encourage migrants with national African passports to return to Africa.